oizin/oizin.github.io/causal-mediation.md

+@def title = "Causal Mediation"

 # Causal Mediation: A Brief Overview
 Oisín Fitzgerald, March 2021

----
+@@boxed
   I recently worked on the meta-analysis of a set of randomised control trials (RCT), and as part of this carried out a series of causal mediation analyses.
 I'd never thought about mediation in an RCT setting before.
 It was interesting to realise that even in a perfectly designed experiment with full randomisation of the treatment there is a need to think carefully about risk of confounding.

----
+@@

 ## Introduction